-"Experience the journey of a tiny robot in its quest of ensuring the balance and prosperity of a living world.Discover a world, full of entities and dangers, and help your companion to get strong to survive and achieve his goal."
+"Experience the journey of a tiny bacterium in her quest of ensuring the balance and prosperity of a living world.Discover a world, full of entities and dangers, and get strong to survive and escape!"

-Hero.Coli is a single-player 2D top-down adventure game where the hero, a tiny robot, has to explore a living world, collect and combine functional DNA fragments in order to engineer and control the abilities of his bacterium companion.
+Hero.Coli is a single-player 2D top-down adventure game where the hero, a tiny bacterium named Cellia, has to explore a living world, collect and combine functional DNA fragments in order to engineer and control her own abilities.

-During their adventure they will have to face obstacles and challenges with the help of synthetic biology.
+During her adventure she will have to face obstacles and challenges with the help of synthetic biology.